NikitaVispute/R-projects/Text Classification Using RNN/README.md

 # Text Classification Using RNN on UCI Text dataset

+Technology: R <br>
+• Pre-processed the SMS Spam Collection dataset obtained from UCI Repository by removing stop words, punctuations, white spaces, split the dataset into train and test and vectorized it. <br>
+• Applied deep learning models (RNN) with varying parameters (#input layers, hidden layers, activation function, optimizers, #epochs, batch-size)  to the train set and then tested the model’s performance on the test set based on its accuracy. <br>

 Steps<br>

 1. Identify a text classification problem and dataset from UCI text datasets.
 You are responsible for splitting the data into two parts: train and test.<br>